 Practice sketching different triangles and rectangles.
 By stretching or shortening the points of intersection on the triangle in particular you will see there are many possibilities as to how these shapes can appear.

-In order to train your eye as an artist it helps to try not to name things.
+In order to train your eye as an artist, it helps to try not to name things.
 For example a pine tree.
-Instead of seeing a pine tree maybe you see a triangle or a television could be a square or rectangle.
+Instead of seeing a pine tree maybe you see a triangle or television could be a square or rectangle.

 Putting Basic Shapes Together

-Like in the above diagram, the ice cream cone and the furniture piece, some objects use parts of shapes such as half circles and cut off triangles.
-By envisioning the full shape makes it much easier to draw the proportions correctly and keeps your sketch more in line with your subject.
+Like in the above diagram, the ice cream cone, and the furniture piece, some objects use parts of shapes such as half circles and cut-off triangles.
+Envisioning the full shape makes it much easier to draw the proportions correctly and keeps your sketch more in line with your subject.